-These procedures are designed to be used by all professionals from any agency who are working with and supporting an adult who is displaying self-neglecting behaviours.
+These procedures are to assist professionals from any agency who are working with and supporting an adult who is displaying self-neglecting behaviours.

 Any professional can request and convene a multi-agency meeting under these procedures.
 Where a safeguarding enquiry is being undertaken, the local authority will be the lead agency under these procedures.
-In other cases, discussions will be held by the agencies involved as to who is best placed to coordinate and convene a multi-agency meeting and response.
+In other cases, discussions will be held by the agencies involved as to who is best placed to co-ordinate and convene a multi-agency meeting and response.
 See section 2.8.7 of this guidance for further information on multi-agency meetings.